-Given our current knowledge, the prime anthropogenic threats to the long-term survival of northern and southern resident killer whales appear to be 1) reduced prey availability, 2) environmental contaminants, 3) disturbance, and 4) degradation of critical habitat.
+Given our current knowledge, the primary anthropogenic threats to the long-term survival of Northern and Southern Resident Killer Whales appear to be 1) reduced prey availability, 2) environmental contaminants, 3) disturbance, and 4) degradation of critical habitat.
 We have identified four objectives that directly address these threats and contribute to achieving the recovery goal of population viability and sustaining genetic diversity and maintaining cultural continuity (as stated above).
 The numerical values do not reflect any priority among the objectives.
-These objectives provide direction for the broad strategies that can be used to specifically mitigate and/or eliminate each of the threats facing resident killer whales, and to better address gaps in our knowledge.
+These objectives provide direction for the broad strategies that can be used to specifically mitigate and/or eliminate each of the threats facing Resident Killer Whales, and to better address gaps in our knowledge.

-Ensure that resident killer whales have an adequate and accessible food supply to allow recovery
+Ensure that Resident Killer Whales have an adequate and accessible food supply to allow recovery.

-This objective identifies the need to learn more about the year-round diet of killer whales, and to understand and mitigate the threats to key prey populations and their habitat.
-Food supply can limit the growth and recovery of any population, and there are concerns about both the quality and quantity of resident killer whale prey, as well as their habitat.
-In some areas of the US, for example, runs of chinook salmon, a principal prey species for residents during the summer, have been listed as either endangered or threatened (NWR 2004).
-We know very little about what killer whales eat during the winter and spring, and this information is critical to understanding whether the quantity or quality of their food supply could be responsible for the recent decline in killer whale numbers, and may prevent their populations from recovering.
+This objective identifies the need to learn more about the year-round diet of Killer Whales, and to understand and mitigate the threats to key prey populations and their habitat.
+Food supply can limit the growth and recovery of any population, and there are concerns about the quality and quantity of Resident Killer Whale prey, as well as the prey's habitat.
+In some areas of the U.S., for example, runs of Chinook Salmon, a principal prey species for Resident Killer Whales, have been listed as either Endangered or Threatened (NOAA 2017).
+We know very little about what Killer Whales eat during the winter and spring, and this information is critical to understanding whether the quantity or quality of their food supply could be responsible for the recent decline in Killer Whale numbers, and may prevent their populations from recovering.